 7. In an airtight room, herbs are burnt in an oven.
-The patient is placed in the room and faces the heat obtained by burning of herbs.
+The patient is placed in the room and faces the heat obtained by the burning of herbs.

 8. The patient is made to lie on a bed below which a layer of burnt dung of cow, elephant, goat, camel, etc has been smeared.

 9. For persons who are suffering from quite a pain in the heels –Two bricks are heated and covered with leaves of the madder plant.
 The patient is asked to stand on the bricks.
 The relief is immediate.

 After the therapy, the patients are advised to go for rest, avoid cold, take warm baths, and get adequate fresh air.

 - Pregnant women, diabetics, patients with liver diseases, hemophiliacs, Diarrhea, anemia, jaundice, fever are not recommended in Sweden.

 - Only mild fomentation should be applied to the heart, eyes, and testis.

 - Avoid chilling patients.